cyroz1/vidcord/README.md

 # vidcord

 This is a simple Python GUI application for compressing video files under Discord's size limits using FFmpeg and PyQt5.
-The application allows users to right click videos in the File Explorer, drag and drop video files, or import them via a file dialog.
+The application allows users to either right click videos in the File Explorer, drag and drop video files, or import them via a file dialog.
 Users can then choose starting and ending times, and compress the imported video with four quality presets for different Nitro and server boost levels.

 ## Download